 3. It can help labor when you’re ready to go.

 Sex increases contractions in your pelvic floor which helps to strengthen the muscles you’ll need during childbirth.
 That’s right.
 Sex can be your pelvic workout routine as preparation for the big, delivery day.

 Our bodies release oxytocin during orgasms.
 It’s the “feel-good” hormone that can increase your tolerance for pain.
 After sex, you may no longer feel that back pain or crampy leg.
 Plus, it can help you sleep more soundly at night, too.

 5. It improves your bladder control.

 One of the usual complaints we have during pregnancy is that we pee all the time.
-Having regular sex helps contract the muscles and strengthen them, which in turns help us with the regulation of our urine flow.
+Having regular sex helps contract the muscles and strengthens them, which in turn helps us with the regulation of our urine flow.

 6. It helps prevent pre-eclampsia.

 For some mothers, when they hit their second trimester, they experience a sudden increase in high blood pressure, characterizing a disorder named pre-eclampsia.
 While we’re still not sure what really causes pre-eclampsia, researchers believe that the protein found in the sperm helps to regulate the immune system and also lower blood pressure during our pregnancy.